virot/puppet-winrmssl/README.md

 `port` (default 5986) This is for HTTPS only.

+`maxconcurrentoperationsperuser` (default 1500) Sets the amount of operations a single user can do at the same time.'

+`maxshellsperuser` (default 30) The maximum number of shells a single user can have open.

 `maxmemoryshellpermb` (default 1024) As per the WinRM setting.
 You may need to apply Microsoft KB2842230 for this to take effect.

 `maxtimeoutms` (default 60000) As per the WinRM setting.